 My passion is inspiring young people to get into philosophy.
 “The unexamined life is not worth living”, although I don’t think this is true, I think philosophy can lead to a fulfilling life, and I want my students lives to be worth living.

-I wanted to understand the theory of teaching and that is what the University of Birmingham's PGDipEd course offers.
-The University’s school of education is ranked 25th worldwide and the course lecturer is the best in the business.
+I chose Birmingham because I wanted to understand the theory of teaching and that is what the University of Birmingham's PGDipEd course offers.
+The School of Education has a brilliant worldwide reputation and the course lecturer is the best in the business.

-The podcast is extremely exciting.
-The Panpsycast (pronounced pan-psy-cast) was created when I was a student at the University of Birmingham.
-I pitched the idea to another alumnus (and my mentor at the time) Andrew Horton and he suggested that a good friend of his, Olly Marley (that another alumnus), would also be interested in joining the show.
+The podcast, The Panpsycast (pronounced pan-sci-cast) was created when I was a student at the University of Birmingham.
+I pitched the idea to my mentor at the time and he suggested that a good friend of his, Olly Marley (another alumnus), would also be interested in joining the show.
 Almost two years later, we’ve interviewed some of the biggest philosophers in the world and achieved numerous spots on iTunes’ top education podcast chart, but most importantly, we’ve inspired and supported students of philosophy.

 For me, philosophy begins with a discussion with oneself, or a discussion with other people.
 On-demand podcasts, 'informal and informative' discussions, seemed to be the way forward.
 I thought we could create a podcast that was cool; something students would want to listen to.
 Luckily, I was right, and almost two years on we have over 50,000 subscribers.
 We've gone from just supporting A Level students and teachers, to providing high-level philosophy to undergrads, postgrads and academics.
 However, the most exciting thing for me is that ‘non-philosophers’ are listening to.
 I have people writing in to say that we have inspired them to take degrees in philosophy or that we've helped them achieve an A in their exam.